-Love Letters from Elvis is the twelfth studio
+Love Letters from Elvis is the fourteenth studio

 album by Elvis Presley, released in 1971.

 The album was made up of leftovers from Elvis' marathon June 1970

 recording sessions in Nashville.
 Most of the other 35 songs recorded